 Dessert (Optional)

-🍫 Piece of dark chocolate (70%+ cocoa) or a fruit salad
+If you’d like a treat, enjoy a piece of dark chocolate (70%+ cocoa) or a refreshing fruit salad.

 This meal plan keeps you full, provides steady energy, and helps with weight loss.